wangpy/google-play-android-publisher-plugin/README.md

 You can see who the account owner is under [Settings → User accounts & rights][gp-console-admin] in the Google Play developer console.

 ### Please note
-- Any APKs uploaded will be published by Google Play immediately; they will not be held in a draft or pending state
 - The app being uploaded must already exist in Google Play; you cannot use the API to upload brand new apps

 ## Setup